-The Wellhead Protection Areas for the municipal well systems are: Township of Ashfield-Colborne-Wawanosh: Century Heights, Dungannon, Huron Sands; Municipality of Bluewater: Varna; Municipality of Central Huron: Auburn, Benmiller, Clinton, Kelly, McClinchey, SAM, Vandewetering; Municipality of Huron East: Brucefield, Brussels, Seaforth; Township of Huron Kinloss: Lucknow, Whitechurch, Ripley (well system itself is outside ABMV SPR); Town of Minto: Clifford (well system itself is outside ABMV SPR), Harriston, Palmerston; Municipality of Morris Turnberry: Belgrave; Township of North Huron: Blyth, Wingham; Municipality of North Perth: Atwood, Gowanstown, Listowel, Molesworth.
+The Wellhead Protection Areas for the municipal well systems are: Township of Ashfield-Colborne-Wawanosh: Century Heights, Dungannon, Huron Sands; Municipality of Bluewater: Varna; Municipality of Central Huron: Auburn, Benmiller, Clinton, Kelly, McClinchey, SAM, Vandewetering; Municipality of Huron East: Brucefield, Brussels, Seaforth; Township of Huron Kinloss: Lucknow, Whitechurch, Ripley (well system itself is outside ABMV SPR); Town of Minto: Clifford (well system itself is outside ABMV SPR), Harriston, Palmerston; Municipality of Morris-Turnberry: Belgrave; Township of North Huron: Blyth, Wingham; Municipality of North Perth: Atwood, Gowanstown, Listowel, Molesworth.

 The source of water for the wells is typically deep bedrock aquifers, which are protected by a thick overburden.
 There have been no Issue Contributing Areas identified in the SPR.
-There has been a number of changes to these well systems since approval of the source protection plans in 2015, triggering the need for several amendments to the Source Protection Plans.
-An amendment under Section 34 of the Clean Water Act, 2006 was approved by the Province in 2019, with effective date of February, 5, 2019.
+There has been a number of changes to these well systems since approval of the source protection plans in 2015, triggering the need for several amendments to the source protection plans.
+An amendment under Section 34 of the Clean Water Act, 2006 (CWA) was approved by the Province in 2019.
 In 2023, the Zurich groundwater system was removed from the Plan, via a 'section 51' amendment.
-An update per section 36 of the Clean Water Act was submitted to the Province in March 2023 following extensive consultation.
+In March 2024, an update per section 36 of the CWA was approved, following extensive consultation.
+In July 2024, an amendment per section 34 of the CWA was approved, incorporating changes to the Century Heights and Lucknow wellhead protection areas.